VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 | content_status_update | DynamoDB item update | va-phase1-content table | Analytics/Reporting (content marked published) |
 | event: ContentPublished | Event | SNS topic /content/published (or similar) | (Future Analytics or confirmation logs) |

+- *published_content_file*: The core output – the article in final form in the public site store.
+For example, after conversion, an HTML file is placed in the website bucket.
+Consumers of this are outside the agent world: it’s the website front-end (could be a static site served via S3 or CloudFront) or users downloading the content.
+The presence of this file is essentially the end goal.

+- *content_status_update*: The agent updates the content’s database record to reflect that it’s published (status = `"published"`, published timestamp, and maybe the URL or path where it was published).
+This allows tracking and possibly the CMO agent to query how many have been published.
+It’s internal output used for reporting or future logic.

+- *ContentPublished event*: A final event broadcast.
+It might contain `content_id` and possibly the public URL (like https://site.com/posts/slug).
+In Phase 1, no active agent might listen, but we include it for completeness and in case a monitoring tool or analytic event collector picks it up.
+It’s good for decoupling – e.g., a future Analytics agent could subscribe and log web analytics setup.

 published_content_file: The core output – the article in final form in the public site store.
 For example, after conversion, an HTML file is placed in the website bucket.
 Consumers of this are outside the agent world: it’s the website front-end (could be a static site served via S3 or CloudFront) or users downloading the content.
 The presence of this file is essentially the end goal.
 content_status_update: The agent updates the content’s database record to reflect that it’s published (status = "published", published timestamp, and maybe the URL or path where it was published).
 This allows tracking and possibly the CMO agent to query how many have been published.
 It’s internal output used for reporting or future logic.
 ContentPublished event: A final event broadcast.
 It might contain content_id and possibly the public URL (like https://site.com/posts/slug).
 In Phase 1, no active agent might listen, but we include it for completeness and in case a monitoring tool or analytic event collector picks it up.
 It’s good for decoupling – e.g., a future Analytics agent could subscribe and log web analytics setup.